jguih/playnite-insights/BACKLOG.md

 - Automatically create and update manifest.json that contains data about what the server currently have
 - Serve the manifest.json through the API
 - Include a content hash in the manifest for media files
+- Display basic game info in game page
+- Save scroll prosition when navigating away from home page
+- Pagination
+- Save games in SQLite database

 ## 🛠️ In Progress

-- Display basic game info in game page
+- Dashboard page

 ## 📌 To Do

-- Save scroll prosition when navigating away from home page
 - Display game trailer in game page
 - Display related owned games in game page
 - Game filtering
 - Game sorting
+- Settings page (change language)

 ## 💡 Ideas